TengoGabrava/TengoGabrava/README.md

-### Hi there 👋, my name is Tengo
+### Hello, my name is Tengo
 #### I am a NOC Engineer and The Linux guy :D
 ![I am a NOC Engineer and The Linux guy :D]

 I like testing different Linux distros and playing with bash scripting to automate some Linux packages' installation and functioning.

-Skills: Linux/bash/networking/
+Skills and experience:
+💻 Linux/Windows
+👩‍💻 Bash
+🌐 CISCO/Mikrotik/Ubiquiti

 - 💬 Ask me about Linux